Your browser is out of date!

 Stretch

-• Provide the ability to separate waste at the apartment level into recycling, trash, and compost.
+• Provide chute access room with the space for bins to separate waste at the apartment floor level into recycling, trash, and compost.

 Strategies